m0ddixx/m0ddixx.github.io/_posts/2021-09-27-dotnet-directoryservices-utf8.md

 This is due to the default LDAP protocol version is 2.
 Microsoft added support for UTF-8 encoded string attributes in LDAP version 3 [(see here)](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ldap/differences-between-ldap-2-and-ldap-3){:target="\_blank"}.

-An easy fix to this is setting the protocol version for `LdapConnection`{:.csharp} to 3 like here:
+An easy fix to this is setting the protocol version for `LdapConnection`{:.csharp .highlight} to 3 like here:

 ```csharp
 //omitted for brevity